Practice of Organic Farming: Spring

 Spring 2015 quarter

-We will be studying and working on the Evergreen Organic Farm through an entire growing season, seed propagation to harvest.
-The farm includes a small-scale direct market stand and CSA as well as a variety of other demonstration areas.
-All students will work on the farm every week to gain practical experiential learning.
+We will be studying and working on the Evergreen Organic Farm through an entire growing season, from starting seed to the sale of farm products, to preparing the farm for winter.
+All students will work on the farm every week to gain practical experiential learning (1 day/wk. in spring, 2 days/wk. in summer and fall).
 This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.

 Students planning to take this program who are receiving financial aid should contact financial aid early in fall quarter 2014 to develop a financial aid plan that includes summer quarter 2015.

 Fields of Study

 Preparatory for studies or careers in

 Final Schedule and Room Assignment

 |June 23rd, 2014||Title change (from Practice of Sustainable Agriculture).|